HobbyHobbyist/Yugify/README.md

 which stores the information previously mentioned in addition to the images of cards.

 Setting up this project is simple although its features won't be functional without its backend, which is not included in this repository.
-Simply open Firefox, open the Add-ons Manager (its icon is the puzzle piece in the top-most, right-most section of firefox), click the cog that appears behind (left to right) the text "Manage Your Extensions" and beneath the add-ons search field.
+Simply open Firefox, open the Add-ons Manager (its icon is the puzzle piece in the top-most, right-most section of Firefox), click the cog that appears behind (left to right) the text "Manage Your Extensions" and beneath the add-ons search field.
 It will have the option to
 "Debug Add-ons."
 Click it.
 There will be a section called "Temporary Extensions" with an option "Load Temporary Add-ons."
-Click it, navigate your files to where this project is downloaded, then click this project's "Yugify.js" file.
+Click it, navigate your files to where this project is downloaded, then click this project's "yugify.js" file.
 Done!

 ------------------------------------------------------------------------------------------------
 -- Ignore if not interested in modifying (I just like writing) --